 Welcome to the HAC Online acupuncture course all of which can be accessed from this page.
 Before purchasing you can watch the sample video and download the notes that go along with it.
-When you are ready you can purchase the online course using the PayPal button.
-The cost is £500 and this includes all 21 videos and notes.
-After payment you will be taken to a passwords and notes page and you will be free to access all videos for 2 months.
+When you are ready you can purchase the online lessons in blocks of two.
+The cost is £105 each block and this includes 4 videos and 2x notes (so the cost of the whole online course is £525).
+After payment we will e-mail you within 24 hours (usually within 3 hours) with passwords and links, you will be free to access the videos for 2 months.
 If there is any delay or if you have any questions or feedback please mail us using the "contact" link above.

 Although this course is comprehensive in its coverage it cannot give you the hands on practical work and feedback you need to actually be an acupuncturist and qualify to practice.
 You may find a local practitioner or college or this course may serve as a good introduction to acupuncture to inspire you to go further.
 There are some more free clips on U-Tube.

-If you wish to continue and do our attending course you can find details using the links above and remember that the cost of this course can be deducted from the attending course fee should you decide to train with us (this offer applies so long as we have a course and place available).
+If you wish to continue and do our attending course you can find details using the links above and remember that £500 can be deducted from the attending course fee should you decide to train with us (this offer applies so long as we have a suitable course and place available).

 Lesson 1 pt1